wilmixjemin8/Web/README.md

 e)  WEB  also  act  as  DYNAMIC  HTML  and  it   can

-interact  with  security   DATABASE  WDBAJ$.
+interact  with  security   DATABASE  WDBAJAS.

 f) WEB  also  has  OOPS  concepts.